datavisoryixinhuang/the-first-repo/Onsite_deployment_steps.md

 ### Step 7 Integration tests (optional) cannot execute successfully (ignore this step.)

-### Step 8 may fail due to the connection error, you can try it later.
+### Step 8 may fail due to the connection/network error, you can try it later.

 <font size=5 color=salmon>Please Remember to clean the env when you finish your practice by running the following commands</font>